top of page

 Cause:

-✔️ Frequent power outages or flickering lights
+✔️ Frequent power cuts or flickering lights

-✔️ Warm or discoloured outlets
+✔️ Warm or discoloured outlets 🔥

 ✔️ Burning smells from outlets or walls